Choroid plexus tumor: Treatment

-In all choroid plexus tumors, surgical resection is the first line of therapy.
-Resection of tumors in this region is difficult and requires a high level of skill skilled due to the third ventricle's tiny dimensions and complicated neuroanatomy.
+In all choroid plexus tumors, maximal surgical resection is the first line of therapy.
+Resection of tumors in this region is difficult and requires a high level of expertise.
 There have been a few reports of preoperative feeder artery embolization, however this method is difficult and carries a risk of vascular damage or stroke.
-An alternate strategy that decreases tumor size and vascularity and makes complete excision easier is neoadjuvant chemotherapy.
-Although it has conflicting outcomes, chemotherapy is recommended in situations with higher grade malignancies or recurrences.
-The role of adjuvant treatment in atypical choroid plexus papillomas is the subject of the most controversy in this regard.
+An alternative strategy that decreases tumor size and vascularity and makes complete excision easier is neoadjuvant chemotherapy.
+Chemotherapy confers a definite survival benefit in choroid plexus carcinoma and maybe beneficial in selected cases of atypical choroid plexus papillomas.
 When a tumor cannot be surgically removed, the best course of treatment is a neuroendoscopic biopsy followed by chemotherapy and radiation.

 Outcome

 The degree of resection and tumor grade are the primary prognostic variables in choroid plexus tumors.
 According to several sources, the greatest outcome is anticipated for completely resected choroid plexus papillomas, with a 10-year survival rate of almost 100%.
 Whereas, following total or partial resection, the 5-year survival rates for choroid plexus carcinoma patients are, respectively, 58 percent and 20 percent.